breadcat/blog.minskio.co.uk/content/reading-list.md

 layout: single
 ---

 I generally strive for a book per week, but this is by no means a steadfast goal.
+For a list of series and their status, there's the [Reading List Series](/reading-series/) page.

 <details><summary>Works in Progress</summary>
 <ul>